Last update on 2021-01-16 Product Images are from Amazon Product Advertising API

-Buying Guide: Resin for Water Softeners
+Buying Guide for Water Softener Resins

 In the process of water softening, hard water is ‘softened’ by switching calcium and magnesium minerals with elements such as sodium, thereby making water better for you and your home.